HealthCanada/HPFB/product-monograph/style-sheet/v_1_0/readme.md

 2021-08-20 - Use local numbers instead of footnote marks, and change styles to allow space for doucle digits
 2021-09-10 - Resolved issue with footnote numbers, override footnote marks template to always use local numbers instead 2021-11-29 - Support for multiple Companies and Addresses on PM Title Page
+2022-01-21 - [#93, #94] Use Basis of Strength in Product Detail section headings, render French physical quantity values using commas and spaces

 "v_1_0" Changes:
-2021-10-29 - Support for multiple Companies and Addresses on PM Title Page; table-shading using styleCode=table-secondary
+2021-10-29 - [#68] Support for multiple Companies and Addresses on PM Title Page; table-shading using styleCode=table-secondary
 2021-11-26 - Added Product Metadata section for Print back to spl_canada_monograph.spl
 2022-01-14 - [#93, #94] Use Basis of Strength in Product Detail section headings, render French physical quantity values using commas and spaces